 The intellectual excitement of Colloquium

-In 1980, American Mensa's then-Chairman Gabe Werba proposed an annual Colloquium, saying, "I want to stimulate within Mensa a climate of intellectual excitement in which concepts can be explored, dialogues can be started and ideas can be generated that will move us in new directions."
+In 1980, American Mensa's then-Chairman Gabe Werba proposed an annual Colloquium, saying, "I want to stimulate within Mensa a climate of intellectual excitement in which concepts can be explored, dialogs can be started and ideas can be generated that will move us in new directions."

-The first Colloquium was held in October 1982, citing as its purpose: To offer a forum for any interested Mensan to explore, debate, evaluate and offer judgment on a major issue of long-range importance to society.
+The first Colloquium was held in October 1982, citing as its purpose: To offer a forum for any interested Mensan to explore, debate, evaluate, and offer judgment on a major issue of long-range importance to society.

-Using the format of that first event as a springboard, each Colloquium — now presented by the Mensa Education & Research Foundation — has made changes, learning from previous experiences and adding new features.
+Using the format of that first event as a springboard, each Colloquium — now presented by the Mensa Education & Research Foundation — has made changes, learning from previous experiences, and adding new features.
 Colloquium participants come primed to discuss whatever topic is presented, not primarily to socialize — although there is also ample time to do that.
 This day-long educational event is also open to the general public.